denchugen/MCIBox/README.md

 ***

-# To Reader: Source code is on the way ......
+### To Reader: Source code of MCIBox is on the way ......
-# To Reviewer: please access https://github.com/MCIBOX/MCIBox using passcode in Cover letter.
+### To Reviewer: please access https://github.com/MCIBOX/MCIBox using passcode supplied in Cover letter.

 ***
 # MCIBox